 Lisa brings Interactionz a vast amount of experience from varied roles, since she began her working life in the UK.
 Since migrating to New Zealand in 2002, she has established start-ups, developed businesses and worked as a consultant and contractor on various projects – mainly learning and development, change management and business improvement.
 Lisa has a passion for personal development and until recently worked regularly in her own coaching practice in the Waikato.
 Read more…

-Danae Cooney – Mentor
+Danae Cooney – Business Development Assistant

 Sharda Devi – Mentor

 Sharda feels that her role as a Mentor is interesting and rewarding, as well as backing up her personal values perfectly.
 As an illustration of this, before she came to Interactionz, she volunteered to raise funds for visually impaired children with intellectual disabilities in Fiji.

 Originally from a teaching background, Sharda holds diplomas in Teaching, Training and Development, a National Certificate in Intellectual Disability, as well as a Bachelor in Education.

 Sharda’s other passions include travelling, gardening, music, cooking, sewing, walking and watching sports of all kinds (rugby, soccer, basketball, netball, and singing – to name a few!)

 Bernie says that Interactionz’ values align with those she lives her life by.
 She believes strongly in our vision and what it stands for.
 Bernie was driven to work for Interactionz as her passion is working with people, especially in the mental health and disability sector.
 She graduated from the University of Waikato with a Social Sciences degree, double majoring in Psychology and Human Development.
 Therefore, working for Interactionz was a great opportunity for her as she sees her passion as helping people.